qaul/qaul.net/licenses/README.md

 ## Additional Licenses

-qaul.net includes many libraries that may have different, compatible open-source and free software licenses.
+qaul includes many libraries that may have different, compatible open-source and free software licenses.
 You can find below a non-conclusive list of libraries and their licenses.